 The topic will be tailored for the audience; for example, parenting, management and leadership, conservation and sustainability (“save the world”).

-After earning a Ph.D. in the experimental analysis of behavior, “Dr. Bob” worked in homes, schools and communities for over 40 years.
-His focus was on solving problems and increasing quality of living for youth, adults and seniors.
-He has published in topics of basic behavioral principles, education effectiveness, management and leadership, and the design of supportive social and work settings.
+After earning a Ph.D. in the experimental analysis of behavior, “Dr. Bob” worked in homes, schools, and communities for over 40 years.
+His focus was on solving problems and increasing the quality of living for youth, adults, and seniors.
+He has published on topics of basic behavioral principles, education effectiveness, management and leadership, and the design of supportive social and work settings.
 His most recent book is Nudge & Boost for Better Living.

 Contact this speaker on his website: www.NudgeAndBoost.com